S. 2750: SANDBOX Act

 Larger tech firms with compliance teams

-The Office of Science and Technology Policy would gain a central role in AI oversight and reform, including authority to run the program, issue written agreements within 45 days after approval, and send Congress an annual special message after May 1 recommending repeal or amendment of rules.
+OSTP would gain a central role in AI oversight, with authority to run the program, sign the written agreements that activate each waiver, and send Congress an annual message recommending which rules to amend or repeal.

 Who is affected by S. 2750?